bioCKO/Exo70/README.md

 # Analysis of Exo70 gene family and NLR-Exo70

 ## Introduction
 We describe the annotation of the Exo70 gene family from barley and integrate the identified genes within existing resources from *Brachypodium distachyon*, *Oryza sativa*, and *Arabidopsis thaliana*.
-Using resequencing data from a diverse panel of accessions in *Hordeum vulgare* and *Brachypodium distachyon*, we assess nucleotide diversity and presence/absence variation.
+We later expand this analysis to include a diverse array of grass species.
+Using resequencing data from a diverse panel of accessions in *Hordeum vulgare* and *Brachypodium distachyon*, we assess nucleotide diversity and presence/absence variation in the Exo70 gene family.
 Next, we assess tissue-dependent gene expression in *Hordeum vulgare* for the Exo70 gene families and associate with existing knowledge in *Arabidopsis thaliana*.
-Lastly, we analyze the integration of Exo70 into nucleotide binding, leucine-rich repeat (NB-LRR) proteins.
+Lastly, we analyze the integration of Exo70 into nucleotide binding, leucine-rich repeat (NB-LRR) proteins, focusing on its evolutionary relationship with NLRs, date the integration event, and assess its presence/absence across a range of grass species.

-## Annotation and phylogenetic tree of Exo70 from *Hordeum vulgare*, *Brachypodium distachyon*, *Oryza sativa*, and *Arabidopsis thaliana*
+## Annotation of Exo70 encoding genes in plants
+Previously, Cvrckova *et al.* (2012) comprehensively described members of the exocyst complex throughout land plants.
+These species included:
+* *Arabidopsis thaliana*
+* *Arabidopsis lyrata*
+* *Populus trichocarpa*
+* *Vitis vinifera*
+* *Solanum lycopersicum*
+* *Oryza sativa*
+* *Sorghum bicolor*
+* *Brachypodium distachyon*
+* *Selaginella moellendorffii*
+* *Physcomitrella patens*

+Since the publication of Cvrckova *et al.* (2012), several species have been sequenced and improvements in annotation have increased or altered exocyst complex genes.
+We set out to identify the Exo70 gene family complement of the newly sequenced *Hordeum vulgare* (barley) and *Oropetium thomaeum* genomes and assign identifiers based on its phylogenetic relationship with *Brachypodium distachyon* and *Oryza sativa*.

 ### Exo70 gene family in *Hordeum vulgare*
 During the course of this analysis, two different genome annotations of barley were used.
 Initially, the annotation from the IBGSC (2012) *Nature* paper identified 35 proteins containing an Exo70 domain (Pfam PF03081).
 Later, the annotation from the Mascher *et al.* (2017) *Nature* identified 33 proteins containing an Exo70 domain.
 Multiple sequence alignment of the protein sequence from the 2012 and 2017 genomes found that the majority of genes were present in both annotations, with the exception of of MLOC_11137.3, MLOC_22709.1, and MLOC_45983.4 in the 2012 annotation and HORVU2Hr1G118460.1, HORVU2Hr1G118490.1 in the 2017 annotation.